A new laboratory facility in Riyadh by ON-A

 Ernest Ruiz

-This project consists of the construction of the new veterinary laboratories in Riyadh city.
-The building has a total area of 10,000 m² with an architectural intervention that provides a new visual language for this type of construction.
+This project consists of the construction of the new veterinary laboratories in the city of Riyadh.
+The building has a total surface area of 10,000 m² with an architectural intervention that provides a new visual language for this type of construction.

-The building’s aesthetic features an H-shaped volume that divides it into two main wings, connected by a central hall and common services.
-It follows a local architectural strategy with interior courtyards on both sides of the center, improving air circulation and shading in the interior spaces.
-The openings on the ground floor are positioned respecting the existing circulation of vehicles and pedestrians.
+The building’s aesthetic features an H-shaped volume that divides it into two main wings, connected by a central lobby and common services.
+It follows a local architectural strategy with interior courtyards on both sides of the centre, which improve air circulation and shading of the interior spaces.
+The openings on the ground floor have been positioned to respect the existing vehicular and pedestrian circulation.

-The skin works as a protection belt, and it is composed of two different layers.
-The external one, opaquer, made with GRC parametrized panels, lifts on the corners framing the entrances of the complex.
-The second inner layer, fabricated with steel twisted louvres, folds inwards shaping the courtyards and filtering the sun radiation.
+The skin acts as a protective belt and is made up of two different layers.
+The outer, opaque layer, made of parameterised GRC panels, rises up at the corners to frame the entrances to the complex.
+The second, inner layer, made of twisted steel slats, folds inwards, shaping the courtyards and filtering solar radiation.

 architectural proposal